-Not all synthetic data is created equal and in particular, synthetic data generation today is very different from what it was 5 years ago.
+Not all synthetic dataset is created equal and in particular, synthetic data generation today is very different from what it was 5 years ago.
 Let’s take a look at different methods of synthetic data generation from the most rudimental forms to the state-of-the-art methods to see how far the technology has advanced!
 In this post we will distinguish between three major methods:

 - The stochastic process: random data is generated, only mimicking the structure of real data.

-- Deep generative models: rich and realistic data is generated by a machine learning model trained on real data, replicating its structure and the information it contains.
+- Deep generative models: rich and realistic synthetic data is generated by a machine learning model trained on real data, replicating its structure and the information it contains.

 Generate synthetic data for software testing

 MOSTLY AI's synthetic data platform uses AI to do all the heavy lifting for test engineers by learning business rules and synthesizing entire databases.
 Register your free forever account and synthesize up to 100K rows of production-like data daily!

 Which data generation method should you choose?
 Evaluation metrics 101